3sphere/TileMapAndAnimation_Test/README.md

 # TileMapAndAnimation_Test

 ### About
-This project is a simple demo I created to test code that loads in a tile map from a file, using the game object model outlined in [Asteroids repo](https://github.com/3sphere/Asteroids).
+Testing out code for loading in a tile map and for creating animated sprites

 ![Screenshot](https://github.com/3sphere/TileMapAndAnimation_Test/blob/master/screenshot.png)